Skip to content Skip to sidebar Skip to footer

 8. Fried Foods, Commercially Baked Goods, and Most Processed Foods

 Everyone likes deep-fried foods, they are crispy and juicy.
 But, do you know these food items are the prime source of bad fat, a fat that’s detrimental to your heart health?
-Do want something in your kitchen that can harm your or your family’s health in the long term?
+Do you want something in your kitchen that can harm your or your family’s health in the long term?
 Occasional eating doesn’t harm anyone but regular consumption of products that include bad fats as their primary ingredient is not good.

 Yes, fats are important for our body to work optimally, fats are the major source of energy but it is very important to distinguish between good and bad fats.
 Good fats are those that are good for your health like mono and polyunsaturated fats, whereas bad fats are those that can increase risks to your life like saturated fats and trans fats.